 VASAP Violation Non-Compliance Attorney

-The Virginia Alcohol Safety Action Program (VASAP) is a court ordered education and treatment program.
-Failure to successfully complete VASAP will trigger serious penalties.
-Successful completion will require 1) attending appointments and classes, 2) abstaining from drug and alcohol use, 3) proper usage of the ignition interlock device if ordered, and 4) not getting arrested or charged with new violations.
-A VASAP violation can trigger more supervision, new charges, loss of restricted driving privileges and jail.
+The Virginia Alcohol Safety Action Program (VASAP) is a court-ordered education and treatment program.
+Failure to complete VASAP will trigger serious penalties.
+Successful completion will require 1) attending appointments and classes, 2) abstaining from drug and alcohol use, 3) properly using the ignition interlock device if ordered, and 4) not getting arrested or charged with new violations.
+A VASAP violation can trigger more supervision, new charges, loss of restricted driving privileges, and jail.

-Top Rated Central Virginia VASAP Lawyer Client Review
+Top Rated VASAP Violation Non-Compliance Lawyer VA Client Review

 Experienced VA Defense Counsel for VASAP Non-Compliance Violation Cases

 Riley & Wells Attorneys-At-Law is a prominent local Central Virginia law firm with over 45 years of combined experience.
 Our lawyers successfully represent clients accused of VASAP violation non-compliance allegations.
 If you have been accused of violating any provision of your VASAP requirements, then you will need a skilled attorney to present your best defense before the Court.
 VASAP caseworkers report violations the Judge.

 VASAP Violations Carry Penalties Similar to the Prior DUI Conviction